-The 128T Initializer is a complementary application to the installer that tunes your operating system, prepares the platform to run the 128T software, and creates the bootstrapping files necessary to load the software.
-The Initializer is automatically launched once the 128T Installation wizard is complete.
+The Initializer is a complementary application to the Installer that tunes your operating system, prepares the platform to run the SSR software, and creates the bootstrapping files necessary to load the software.
+The Initializer is automatically launched once the Installation wizard is complete.

-- On the 128T Initializer wizard screen, use the space bar to select either a Router or Conductor role for the 128T node and press the Enter key to select OK.
+On the Initializer wizard screen, use the space bar to select either a Router or Conductor role for the SSR node and press the Enter key to select OK.

-- For 128T routers, you will be prompted for the IP address(es) of your 128T conductor(s).
-If you have conductors, Enter their administrative addresses here, and this node will retrieve its configuration from the conductor.
+For routers, you will be prompted for the IP address(es) of your conductor(s).
+If you have conductors, enter their administrative addresses here, and this node will retrieve its configuration from the conductor.
 If you have only one conductor (i.e., a standalone conductor), leave the field labeled 2nd Conductor Address blank.
 If you have no conductors, choose Skip.